Disappointing April jobs data pose new challenge for Biden agenda | Malay Mail

 Meanwhile, some business groups like the US Chamber of Commerce argue that generous pandemic unemployment benefits are making it hard for firms to fill open positions.

-But Biden downplayed that concern, saying there was no measurable impact from the extra US$300 (RM1,233.75) in weekly aid the American Rescue Plan offered jobless workers.
+But Biden downplayed that concern, saying there was no measurable impact from the extra $300 in weekly aid the American Rescue Plan offered jobless workers.

 Treasury Secretary Janet Yellen argued that the hiring data was “a little bit stronger than the headline numbers might suggest.”